Researchers investigate what's making Florida red tide so bad for so long

 The declaration helped pave the way for assistance, including the deployment of biologists and other scientists from the Florida Fish and Wildlife Conservation Commission to rescue wildlife and to clear away the innumerable creatures that could not be saved.

-Along with Scott’s action comes a $900,000 grant to Lee County, home to Ft.
-Myers and the epicenter of the red tide, to help cope with the cleanup.
-That money brings to a total of $1.3 million the amount granted to the county, where some tourists have cut short their summer vacations.
+Along with Scott’s action comes a $900,000 grant to Lee County, home to Fort Myers and the epicenter of the red tide, to help cope with the cleanup.
+That brings the total amount granted to the county, where some tourists have cut short their summer vacations, to $1.3 million.

 Private companies, like Sea World, have also pitched in to the recovery effort.
 The theme park has treated 10 manatees at its critical care facility and is prepared to take more, as the flotilla of karenia brevis powers the red tide into a tenth month.
 Manatees that require longer ongoing care are relocated by the Manatee Rescue & Rehabilitation Partnership.

 Despite the long history of red tides in the Gulf of Mexico, scientists don’t know what causes them to persist.
-The microorganisms begin their lives in relatively deep water, between 10 and 50 miles offshore.
+The microorganisms begin their lives in relatively deep water, 10 to 50 miles offshore.
 Winds and currents carry them to the coast.

 At 10 months, the current bloom is a long one but not as long as the 17-month red tide that beset southern Florida from the end of 2004 until early 2006, or the red tide just a few years before that, which lingered along southwest florida for 21 months.